 Today’s guest post comes from Adrien Behn, who hosts a travel podcast and is a writer who focuses on solo-female travel, self-growth, and talking to strangers.
-Adrien is a member of the NYC Chapter of The Nomadic Network and is hosting an event all about travel podcasts for this community.
+Adrien is a member of the NYC chapter of The Nomadic Network and is hosting an event all about travel podcasts for this community.

 Afrim was sitting in the middle seat.
 We had met three hours earlier on a bus going through Albania, and we both discovered that we needed to get to Montenegro.
-He had also convinced the gentleman to our right who was sitting behind the driver, we’ll call him Frenk, to split a cab, or what is considered a cab, in Albania.
+He had also convinced the gentleman to our right — who was sitting behind the driver, we’ll call him Frenk — to split a cab, or what is considered a cab, in Albania.

-We had been riding in a silver car, ostensibly built in East Germany back when Tito was still in charge.
+We were riding in a silver car, ostensibly built in East Germany back when Tito was still in charge.
 When Afrim hailed it, the only thing that didn’t make me feel like I was going to get body-snatched was that iconic NYC bright yellow cab hat perched on the top that says TAXI.
 It reminded me how far away I was from home.

 Frenk was also starting to sweat.
 I glanced over at him squeezing the knee tops of his pants.